Making the zeroth-order process fidelity independent of state preparation and measurement errors: Zero-fidelity randomized benchmarking and channel noise scaling

+By applying global folding to the circuit in Fig.~\ref{fig CZ}, we effectively extend only the CZ block of the circuit $m$ times.
+The gates before the block as well as the gates after the block remain intact.
+So, for $m=1$, the circuit will consist of a CZ block containing a total of 8 CZ gates, while for $m=2$, the circuit will have a block of 16 CZ gates, etc. This method produces a total of $m+1$ circuits for a given $m$.

-Due to the limitations of the randomized benchmarking protocol, it is difficult to apply the zero-fidelity randomized benchmarking to more than three qubits.
-For this reason, we use the idea of channel noise scaling to make the zero-fidelity independent of SPAM errors.
-To that end, we apply the concept of randomized benchmarking and a method called \textit{zero noise extrapolation} \cite{GiurgicaTiron2020DigitalZN}.
-As an example, let's assume that we want to calculate the zero-fidelity of the channel $\mathcal{U}$ whose circuit looks like in Fig.~\ref{fig CZ}.
-We can apply the same circuit $\mathcal{U}$ more than one time (global folding \cite{GiurgicaTiron2020DigitalZN}) so that $\mathcal{S}^{m} = (\mathcal{UU^{\dagger}})^m = \mathcal{I}^m$, where $m$ is the number of the applied circuits $\mathcal{S}$.
-Here, we mean that we extend the circuit in Fig.~\ref{fig CZ} $m$ times.
-The middle part of the circuit will look like in Fig.~\ref{fig:channels_CZ} (the total number of circuits is $1+m$).
-In the ideal case, repeatedly applying the same circuit will not affect the final result but the error will increase with the number of channels applied in actual experiments.
-That is to say that the zero-fidelity can be seen as a function of the number of circuits.
-With this, one can then also obtain a decay rate by fitting the results of the zero-fidelity with different numbers of circuits.
+In the ideal case, repeatedly applying the same circuit will not affect the final result.
+However, the error will increase with the number of channels applied in actual experiments.
+This indicates that the zero-fidelity can be seen as a function of the number of circuits.
+With this, one can then also obtain a decay rate by fitting the results of the zero-fidelity against the number of circuits.

-This method of repeatedly applying identity circuits or layers (also known as identity folding) has been used for mitigating errors in quantum computation \cite{GiurgicaTiron2020DigitalZN, Mitigation1, Mitigation2}.
-It has been shown experimentally that if the noise is depolarizing noise (also in the case of gate-dependence) the results can be fitted with exponential decay that is the same as in randomized benchmarking \cite{GiurgicaTiron2020DigitalZN}.
-By this method, one can obtain a fidelity value that will be independent of SPAM errors from the zero-fidelity decay rate, rather than by choosing Clifford gates randomly from the Clifford group in order to calculate average gate fidelity.
-Since we don't need to choose from Clifford gates, we do not therefore need to face the large numbers of Clifford elements in Clifford group.
+Identity folding has been used for mitigating errors in quantum computation for instance in \cite{GiurgicaTiron2020DigitalZN, Mitigation1, Mitigation2}.
+It has been shown experimentally that if the noise is depolarizing noise (and this holds also in the case of gate-dependence) the results can be fitted with the same exponential decay as in randomized benchmarking \cite{GiurgicaTiron2020DigitalZN}.
+Using this method, we don't have to select Clifford gates randomly from the Clifford group in order to calculate the average gate fidelity.
+Instead, we can obtain a fidelity value from the zero-fidelity decay rate, and this value will be independent of SPAM errors.
+Since we don't need to choose from the Clifford gates, we do not therefore need to deal with the high number of Clifford elements in the Clifford group.
 This implies the ability to obtain the zero-fidelity for systems of more than three qubits as well.
-In this work, we show how to make the zero-fidelity independent of SPAM errors and we perform simulations on systems of up to five qubits.
-The analysis of the physical meaning of the parameter $p$ is given in Appendix \ref{Appen C}.